How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 Tall weak lettuce

 Your plant needs more light.
-Move the jar closer to the brightest part of the window or add a small grow light.
-Thin, stretching stems mean insufficient light intensity, not a watering or nutrient issue.
+Move the jar closer to the brightest part of the window, or else add a small grow light at 6 to 8 inches.
+Thin stretching stems mean low light intensity, rather than a watering or nutrient issue.

 Yellow leaves

-Check pH first.
-If the solution drifts too far out of range, the plant cannot use nutrients properly even when the reservoir is full.
-For a detailed fix, read why apartment hydroponic plants turn yellow and how to fix it.
+Check pH first, because a solution drifting outside 5.5 to 6.5 locks nutrients out even when the jar is full.
+For the detailed fix, read why apartment hydroponic plants turn yellow.

 Bitter leaves